Back To Search Results

 (Click Image to Enlarge)

-MRI of Normal Prostate Using Endorectal Coil.
-This image is an MRI of a normal prostate using an endorectal coil (black coil in the rectum).
-(A) Coronal T2, (B) Axial T2, (C) Diffusion-weighted image, (D) Apparent diffusion coefficient.
-There is no evidence of increased DW restriction or dark lesion in ADC, suggesting PIRADS-1.
+Normal Prostate, Magnetic Resonance Image Using Endorectal Coil.
+This image is of a normal prostate using an endorectal coil (black coil in the rectum).
+(A) Ccoronal T2, (B) Axial T2, (C) Diffusion-weighted image, (D) Apparent diffusion coefficient.

 Contributed by R Jones, DE, PhD, MBA